-In June 2011, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU No. 2011-05), Presentation of Comprehensive Income, an amendment to ASC Topic 220, Comprehensive Income.
+In June 2011, FASB issued ASU No. 2011-05, Presentation of Comprehensive Income, an amendment to ASC Topic 220, Comprehensive Income.
 Under this amendment, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The new guidance eliminates the current option to report other comprehensive income and its components in the statement of changes in stockholders' equity.
+The new guidance eliminates the current option to report other comprehensive income and its components in the statement of changes in stockholder's equity.
 While the new guidance changes the presentation of comprehensive income, there are no changes to the components that are recognized in net income or other comprehensive income under current accounting guidance.
 The guidance for public entities is effective for fiscal years or interim periods beginning after December 15, 2011 with early adoption permitted.
-The amendments in this update are to be applied retrospectively.
+The amendments in this update should be applied retrospectively.
+We do not expect the guidance to impact our consolidated financial statements, as it only requires a change in the format of presentation.